aroben/pepto-symbol/README.md

 git push heroku master
 ```

-(It should be fairly simple to deploy it elsewhere if neded.)
+(It should be fairly simple to deploy it elsewhere if needed.)

 Next, add the following URL to your symbol path: